Wu-Lezheng/Interactive_Story_Converter/README.md

 # Interactive Novel Converter

 Convert a Word document (`.docx`) into a playable, interactive HTML novel with save/load functionality.
 It provides both English and Chinese support.
+This is what I used to create my 100K-word interactive novel in Simplified Chinese.

 ## What It Does